ssanchezor/GNN-RS/README.md

 - Reduce data range for the last year
 - Shuffle & pick N customers (10K and 80K)

+These values can be modified by following the steps defined in: [1.2.
+Objectives](#12-milestones)

 Results after applying data filtering:

 |             Filtered Dataset features - 10K      | |